 - Keep a paper or electronic copy of the certificate in your files for three years (so that it can be inspected by Florida state auditors if necessary).

 - Obtain a transaction authorization number by calling 877–357–3725, visiting Florida’s certificate verification site, or using the FL Tax-Verify mobile app.
 You supply your customer’s resale certificate number and receive an authorization number good for that one transaction only.

 - For your regular customers, get an annual authorization number (which expires each December 31).
 Then you can batch upload your tax-exempt transactions with that customer at Florida’s certificate verification site.

 Of course, in order to accept a resale certificate, your own business must be registered to collect sales tax in Florida.

 Whether you’re a retailer or a supplier, we know you’d rather not hassle with all this “taxing” red tape: sales tax exemption, registration, and reporting in the state of Florida.
-Let our Xendoo tax experts take that load off your shoulders while giving you the time and peace of mind to work on the parts of your business you actually love to do.
+Let our Xendoo tax experts and our bookkeeping team in Miami take that load off your shoulders while giving you the time and peace of mind to work on the parts of your business you actually love to do.